K40Nano/K40Nano/README.md

 K40Nano is intended to pull out the low level support from K40Whisperer ( https://github.com/jkramarz/K40-Whisperer (not the author's github, there isn't an author's github)) and give it a helpful and proper encapsulation and a functional low level API.
 Making this functionality more direct, understandable, and extendable for everybody.

+Compatibility
+---
+K40Nano should be compatible with both Python 2.7 and 3.6.

 Project Status
 ---
 Almost there.
+* We can control the K40 device.
+* We can write data directly to the device and have it packetized and treated as correct.
+* The API is mostly stable.
+I've properly mapped out the things it can do and the best ways to do those things.
+And it's simply enough an powerful enough to just work.
-The API should be mostly stable, so how interactions are done should not change.
-There are likely a number of bugs still.
-And while some version of the code has been working here or there other errors may have cropped up.
+* There are likely a number of bugs still.
 I'm hoping to test things and debug them in the next few days.
+* There's still some edge conditions that must be dealt with correctly.
-Running the code with a mock output `-o mock` seems to produce quite reasonable egv data that a machine would have no trouble executing.
-Equally some commands like `Nano -o baby.svg -i baby.png` has no trouble converting a black and white image of a baby into an svg file of lines that looks like the given image.
+* Running the code with a mock output `-o mock` seems to produce quite reasonable egv data.
+* Commands like `Nano -o baby.svg -i baby.png` has no trouble converting a black and white PNG image of a baby into an svg file of lines that looks like the given image, so a lot of the functionality works.

-Some other elements like the Parsers and CLI seem to generally work but might still need some tweaks and adjustments these are somewhat less important.
-These could be removed from the project.
-So could the additional debug connections (PrintConnection, and FileWriteConnection) and debug plotters (SvgPlotter, PngPlotter).
-The actual essential files are NanoUsb, NanoConnection, and NanoPlotter.

-Compatibility
----
-K40Nano should be compatible with both Python 2.7 and 3.6.
+* I've directly converted large black and white png files into on-the-fly egv data sent to the laser.

 API:
 ---

-The API is broken down into three main types, connections output streams.
-Connections, Plotters, and Parsers.

-Connections are what we are connecting to and sending data to, Plotters is how tell the device to move and fire lasers beams, and Parser read a file and apply the instructions it contains to the Plotter.
+The API encapsulates the two major advances of K40 Whisperer, writing into `LHYMICRO-GL` format and transmitting data directly to the K40 device.
+We write the `LHYMICRO-GL` encoded commands with NanoPlotter and transmit this data with a NanoConnection.

+We interface the code production, directions, movements, laser_usage via a `Plotter` which is just like the pen plotters or turtlegraphics like interfaces.
+This should be very simple and easy to use, and yet able to encapsulate everything we are doing.

+The data produced by the NanoPlotter is sent to a connection, for controlling the K40 laser we use NanoConnection.
+This is part is based on almost exclusively K40 Whisperer code and performs the interface, packetizations, and handling the usb connection to the device.
+Making the USB interactions is left to the NanoUsb class which can be switched, for testing purposes, with the MockUsb class.

+Plotters
+---

+The M, A, B series boards use `LHYMICRO-GL` encoding which is derived from pen-plotters.
+As such plotter interface is the best, simplest, and most natural way to interact with the K40.
+But, because it's so generic it gives puts all the control into the users hands.

+Plotters have:
+* open()
+* move(dx, dy)
+* down()
+* up()
+* close()

+Effectively this captures almost everything a laser cutter can do.
+For debugging purposes there are also specialty plotters that write to file types rather than to a NanoConnection.
+These are `PngPlotter` and `SvgPlotter` which plots to a PNG file and an SVG file respectively.
+Code can be tested without requiring the laser to actually used.

+NanoPlotter
+---

+The first major advance is writing to `LHYMICRO-GL` format.
+There are a few non-plotter based judgment calls to be made here in how it should send the data. `NanoPlotter` has a few commands outside the scope of typical plotter.
+Mostly this is to control the compact mode within the language, and how we would like our data packaged.
+These are:

+* enter_compact_mode(speed, harmonic_step)
+* exit_compact_mode_finish()
+* exit_compact_mode_reset()
+* exit_compact_mode_break()
+* enter_concat_mode()

+In default mode, the device will simply execute the command immediately and pop the stack.
+This sends everything as rapid commands, even turning the laser on and off in place.

+In concat mode, commands are all strung together.
+They may be delayed until the current packet is full.
+But these are all rapid commands, where you have either chosen to not flush out the packet after each command, or the NanoPlotter cannot be sure doing so is safe.
+These commands will be written to the buffer but may not be sent until the (30 byte) packet is full and as sending prematurely may introduce undesirable commands to the stack.
+If we do not manually invoke enter_concat_mode and we exit compact with exit_compact_mode_finish(), this mode will not occur.
+This it is generally optional.

+The device itself has a compact mode.
+These are compacted instruction sets, executed quickly, at a particular head-movement speed.
+You enter_compact_mode() at a specific speed and the plotter commands are executed in compact_mode on the device.
+This is for your typical vector-cuts, vector-engraves and raster line engraves, anything where you need to go slower to cut deeper, and don't want to risk leaving the laser on in a stationary fashion should be executed in this mode, it also reduces the amount of data to be sent.

+There are three ways to exit this mode.
+* Finish.
+This sends a finished command, and blocks our code operations until the device itself says the task is complete.
+Returning us to default mode.
+* Reset.
+This sends a reset command, allowing additional code to be sent without delay.
+It returns us to default mode.
+* Break.
+Doesn't reset the speed commands within the device.
+It returns us to default mode.
+We can still reenter compact mode at whatever speed but it has to enter_compact-reset-exit_compact to change speeds, and also to close the plotter.
+But, if want to run some more at the same speed we do not need to reset.

+In addition to those we have a couple helpful device specific commands:
+* home() : Homes the device back to 0,0 (upper left corner)
+* unlock_rail() : Allows you to manually drag the rail into position.
+* lock_rail() : Locks the rail again. (this will be done automatically for most things)
+* abort() : Kills the current job, restores us to default mode.

+These should be done in default mode.
+If we aren't in default mode, it will attempt to get there by exiting whatever modes we are in.
+Except abort() which won't do anything other than kill whatever the device is currently doing.
+If you flag them with abort=True the other commands will send anyway without trying to correct the mode.

+NOTE: down() and up() commands are, in default mode, single-packet commands.
+This will cause the K40 to turn on the laser and just sit there firing the laser.
+If this is not desirable, do not use these commands in default mode.

 Connections
 ---
-The main one is NanoConnection which uses a usb connection to communicate with the K40.
-For testing purposes there is a MockUsb, but the main element is NanoUsb which does all the device specific connections etc. In addition to this there are a couple other connection classes `FileWriteConnection` and `PrintConnection` if these are assigned to a plotter then the plotter operations are sent to a file specified or to `print` accordingly.
+The NanoPlotter sends its data via a connection.
+In addition to the NanoConnection, there are a couple other debug connection classes `FileWriteConnection` and `PrintConnection` that can be requested when we open the NanoConnection, if these are used by the NanoPlotter the data will be redirected to them and written to a file or printed accordingly.

 Connections try to mimic a file-like object, and they have:

 * send(data) - Sends data immediately.